ConceptLab: Creative Concept Generation using VLM-Guided Diffusion Prior Constraints: Introduction

 \section{Introduction}

-~ The quest for creative generation in computer graphics has sparked the study of computational creativity~\cite{xu2012fit,cohen2016inspired,hertzmann2018can, sims1991artificial, sims1994evolving}, which involves algorithms that simulate creative behaviors or try to enhance and augment the human creative process.
+~ The quest for creative generation in computer graphics has sparked the study of computational creativity~\cite{xu2012fit,cohen2016inspired,hertzmann2018can, sims1991artificial,sims1994evolving}, which involves algorithms that simulate creative behaviors or try to enhance and augment the human creative process.
 Thanks to the rapid advancements in powerful text-to-image generative models, we now have an unprecedented ability to transform language into incredible, diverse images~\cite{ramesh2022hierarchical,nichol2021glide,rombach2022high,saharia2022photorealistic,balaji2023ediffi,kandinsky2,ding2022cogview2}, opening up new possibilities for generating creative content.
 Building on these models, recent personalization techniques~\cite{gal2023image,ruiz2022dreambooth,kumari2022customdiffusion,gal2023encoderbased,wei2023elite} have also enabled us to create personalized concepts and incorporate them into the generative process.
 Yet, an interesting question remains: can we use these powerful models to generate a novel creative concept that was not explicitly described to the model?

 In this paper, we tackle the task of \textit{creative text-to-image generation} using diffusion models.
 Specifically, we seek to generate novel and creative members of a given broad category.
 Consider, for example, the category of all ``pets''.
 Here, we would like to find a new concept that visually resembles a pet, but differs from any existing pet.
 For example, in~\Cref{fig:teaser}, we show generated concepts that semantically resemble a pet, but do not belong to a specific species.
-All these results were generated by only specifying the target category without further describing the desired output, resulting in a variety of possible outcomes.
+All these results were generated by only specifying the target category, resulting in a variety of possible outcomes.

 Inspired by token-based personalization~\cite{cohen2022my,gal2023image}, we represent our new concept as a token in the text encoder of a pretrained generative model.
 However, to generate a new concept, we cannot simply apply a standard inversion scheme as we naturally do not have any images depicting the target subject.
 Instead, we turn to the CLIP vision-language model~\cite{radford2021learning} to help guide our optimization process.
 In essence, we divide our constraints into a set of positive and negative constraints.
 The positive constraint is introduced to encourage the generation of images that still match the broad category.
 Conversely, the negative constraints represent existing members of the category we wish to shift away from.
 Considering our previous pet example, the positive constraint is defined by the word ``pet'' while the negative constraints may consist of words such as ``cat'' and ``dog'', indicating that we wish to generate a pet that is not a cat nor a dog.
 Applying these constraints together should ideally encourage the learned concept to reside inside the category, but differ from the specified members.